top of page

 Traditionally, technologies like electronic noses have attempted to identify disease-specific odors, but they often fall short due to individual variations and low detection thresholds.
 Dogs, on the other hand, possess an extraordinary sense of smell that surpasses even the most advanced sensors.
 Trained to detect various diseases including cancer and diabetes, dogs have demonstrated remarkable success in identifying specific odors associated with these conditions.

 In the case of epilepsy, researchers hypothesized that there might be a seizure-specific scent common across different individuals and seizure types.
-To test this hypothesis, trained dogs were presented with samples obtained from epileptic patients during seizures, calm activities, and physical exercises.
+To test this hypothesis, trained seizure alert dogs were presented with samples obtained from epileptic patients during seizures, calm activities, and physical exercises.
 The results were nothing short of astonishing.

 Statistical Insights:

 All dogs involved in the study exhibited an exceptional ability to discriminate seizure odors from other samples, with sensitivity and specificity levels among the highest observed in disease detection studies.
 Sensitivity refers to the proportion of actual seizures correctly identified by the dogs, while specificity indicates the proportion of non-seizure samples correctly identified as such.
-In this study, the dogs' sensitivity ranged from 67% to 100%, while specificity ranged from 95% to 100%, highlighting their remarkable accuracy in detecting seizure odors.
+In this study, the seizure alert dogs' sensitivity ranged from 67% to 100%, while specificity ranged from 95% to 100%, highlighting their remarkable accuracy in detecting seizure odors.

 These findings open new avenues for research into the olfactory signature of seizures and the development of innovative seizure detection and prediction systems.
 By leveraging the keen sense of smell possessed by dogs, we can empower individuals with epilepsy to anticipate and manage seizures more effectively, enhancing their quality of life and safety.